ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 - **media**: An HTML or p5.js image, video, or canvas element to run the segmentation on.

 - **callback(output, error)**: A function to handle the output of `bodySegmentation.detectStart()`.
 Likely a function to do something with the segmented image.
+Based on your options, the `output` can be a mask of the background, a mask of the person, or a mask of the body parts.
+Regardless of the scenario, the segmentation information deemed valuable is consistently stored within the `mask` property of the resulting object.
 See below for the output passed into the callback function:

   ```javascript
   {